My Main Page with Links to My Other Book Reviews

 --Joan Didion

-There are probably enough good ideas in all of Barry Schwartz’s works to make one good book.
-Unfortunately, that book does not yet exist, but this article does.
-Schwartz argues that not only do power markets cause selfishness they cause short-term selfishness.
-Has anyone ever heard a power market pundit argue that oil corporations should be given subsidized oil in public wildlife refuges, but not right now because future generations will need the oil much more and will benefit from the oil much more?
+Enough good ideas exist in Barry Schwartz’s works to make one good book.
+That book, unfortunately, does not exist, but this article does.
+Not only do power markets increase selfishness, Schwartz argues, they emphasize short-term selfishness.
+Has anyone heard an argument that oil extractors should be given subsidized oil in public land, but not right now because future generations will need the oil more and will benefit from the oil more?
+Trash culture values are power market values.
+Nike harmed individual moral development more than Richard Rorty.
+Marketers sell conscious and unconscious ideals as well as products.
+Power market promotion of novelty and diversion damages commitments to worthy endeavors.

-Whatever is legal and beneficial for some corporations is assumed to be both legally and morally right.
-Power market ideologues blame problems primarily on less powerful wrong doers such as relativists on college campuses while ignoring market wrong doers.
-Most people go through their lives without taking a college class from a relativist or reading one of Richard Rorty’s books, yet people get millions of messages from the mass media.
+Most individuals journey through their lives without taking college classes from relativists, yet individuals absorb millions of messages from the mass media.
 Almost no school warns about the destruction wrought by credit card debts.
-Gambling and the over consumption of legal drugs gets little attention from any curriculum.
+Gambling and over consumption of legal drugs gets little attention from schools.

-Like communism, socialism and dictatorships, power markets encourage free riding.
-Manipulation and threats of punishment by more powerful individuals become the primary methods of keeping the peace and maintaining the status quo.
-Thinking primarily in terms of economic costs and benefits to the self has hidden costs, especially in moral feeling, appreciation, reasoning and actions.
+Every totalitarian ideology encourages free riding, including power markets.
+Trickery and threats of punishment by powerful individuals become methods of keeping the peace and maintaining the status quo.
+Thinking primarily of economic costs and benefits to the self, has hidden costs, especially in moral actions and reasoning.

-The “everybody does it” and “I have to do it” excuses are among the common reasons given, a sort of Gresham’s Law of power markets operates: Immoral actions drive out moral actions.
-Milton Friedman’s old commandment that profit outweighs all else is both a legal and moral imperative for power marketers.
-Studies suggest that that most CEOs and MBA students believe anything that is legal is morally just and should be legally just--except, of course, legal things that violate power market ideology.
+The “everybody does it” and “I have to do it” excuses proliferate.
+A Gresham’s Law of Power Markets operates: Immoral actions drive out moral actions.
+Milton Friedman’s command that profit outweighs all else becomes both a legal and moral imperative for marketers.
+Studies suggest that most CEOs and MBA students believe almost anything now legal is morally just, and should stay legal, except laws that violate power market ideology.
 Most of us are capitalists.
-We should ask what types of capitalists should we be and what does power markets do to people?
+We should ask what types of capitalists should we be, and what do power markets do to us?

-For power markets--or any type of markets to work--individuals must possess bourgeois values and numerous other values.
-Many who possess these traits, however, labor to produce products that destroy these traits--trustworthiness, thrift, self-control, flexibility, and industriousness--in their more manipulable fellow citizens.
-They follow philosophies of “Success is doing whatever you want,” and “No blood, no foul.”
+For markets to work, individuals must possess numerous other traits.
+Many possessing these traits, however, labor to produce products that destroy these traits in their more manipulable fellow citizens, including thrift and indoustriousness.

-Gangs and warlords seize capital by predation, but so do power markets, especially from parents, children and the unborn, requiring them the adhere to contracts they never agreed to, including federal debts, trade debts, retiree benefits and so on.
+Gangs and warlords seize capital by predation, but so do power markets, including from parents, children, non-wealthy workers, and the unborn, requiring adherence to contracts never agreed to, including federal debts, trade debts, retiree benefits, and crooked international agreements.

-There are many potential reasons why power markets decrease happiness.
-Among them:
+Many potential reasons exist why power markets decrease happiness:

 · Loss of friendships and family ties.